lvidal1/react-social-feed/README.md

 ## Features

-:newspaper: It shows a responsive feed & users layout using information from testing API (https://jsonplaceholder.typicode.com).
+:newspaper: It shows a responsive feed & users layout using information from a testing API (https://jsonplaceholder.typicode.com).

 :ticket: It displays a column for the latest posts.